Skip to main content

 Publications

-Co-authored with Perry Guevara, "Shakespeare's Mixed Stock: Biracial Affect in the Field."
-Shakespeare Pedagogy and Institutional Policy, Edited by Marissa Greenberg and Elizabeth Williamson, Edinburgh UP, forthcoming.
+Co-authored with Perry Guevara, “Shakespeare’s Mixed Stock: Biracial Affect in the Field.”
+Situating Shakespeare Pedagogy in US Higher Education, Edited by Marissa Greenberg and Elizabeth Williamson, Edinburgh UP, 2024.

 "Mapping Race Digitally in the Classroom."
 Race in the European Renaissance: A Classroom GuideEdited by Matthieu Chapman and Anna Wainwright, ACMRS Press, 2023.